basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-UpgradeV2toV3.md

     You can verify the cluster names have been established on each cluster by issuing the `riak-repl clustername` command without parameters.

-8. Connect the source cluster to the sink cluster (assuming the sink cluster is named *boston*):
+8. Connect the source cluster to the sink cluster (assuming the sink cluster is named *boston* and the cluster_mgr is running on port 9080):

-        riak-repl connect boston
+        riak-repl connect boston:9080

 9. Ensure cluster connections have been established: